NewsLocal News

 Posted

-TULSA, Okla. — A dad in Tulsa is using his story of grief and isolation to help other dads not feel alone.
+TULSA, Okla. — A dad in Tulsa is using his story of grief and isolation to help other fathers not feel alone.

 Jeremy Warren is a father to six sons, very involved, and loves having boys.
-But it wasn’t until his second oldest son, Landon, was born with a rare syndrome called Pura.
-It’s a genetic disorder that affects the nervous system and causes developmental delays.
+His second oldest son, Landon, is diagnosed with a rare syndrome called Pura, a genetic disorder affecting the nervous system and can cause developmental delays.

 Jeremy and his son Landon

 Warren and his family spent lots of time in the hospital with Landon’s medical complications.
-This caused Jeremy to feel grief while trying to balance his family life while raising a child with special needs.
+Jeremy said he felt grief while trying to balance his family life while raising a child with special needs.

 “There’s grief that you face and grieving the child you thought you would have, isolation, losing relationships with friends because you are in a different world,” Warren said.

-Warren believed that he was the only father dealing with this grief and wanted to make connections with other fathers in Tulsa who were in the same situation.
+Warren believed he was the only father dealing with this grief and wanted to make connections with other fathers in Tulsa in the same situation.

 “Fast forward ten plus years the Lord impressed on my heart it was time to launch a nonprofit, a men’s ministry, that would serve others in our community that have a son or daughter that have mental, physical, or medical challenge often defined as special needs,” Warren said.

-Jeremy founded the non-profit Dads on Special Assignment in 2021.
-The group originally started out with eight dads meeting at Evergreen Baptist Church.
-The word began to spread quickly to other dads with children with special needs through those dads.
+Warren founded the non-profit Dads on Special Assignment in 2021.
+The group originally started with eight dads meeting at Evergreen Baptist Church.
+Through those dads, word began to spread quickly to other dads with children with special needs.

 The organization hosts monthly support groups at four sites:

-“We’re really about building community, building relationships connecting dads and just helping them understand they’re not alone,” Jeremy explained on the goal of DOSA.
+“We’re really about building community, building relationships connecting dads and just helping them understand they’re not alone,” Warren explained on the goal of DOSA.

 “We talk a lot about hope, healing, and purpose.
 I’ve known what my purpose has been since starting this but for me, there has been a lot of growth, especially this year,” Jeremy said.